iamthedh7/CS331.M22.KHCL-SematicSegmentation_ForSelfDrivingCar/README.md

       python Evaluate.py

-- If we want to see how the results are predicted with your model, we run:
+- If we want to see how the results are predicted with your model:

-      python Single_pred.ipynb
+      # run 'Single_pred.ipynb' in Visual Studio Code.

 - Run this cmd line to show many result images like a video.
 You can edit a little bit to use for a video as input: